...

 For that, I would have to ask True Wealth for some data (e.g. what the average portfolio looks like and how often rebalancing takes place).
 The question is definitely exciting and I'll put it on my long-term agenda.

-With my TW depot I already see a lot, but whether the data is then representative is another question.
-Then the effort would not be meaningful at all in the end ...
+I can already see a lot with my TW depot, but whether the data is then representative is another question.
+Then the effort would not be meaningful in the end ...

-If anyone has ever done a similar bill and is reading this - please contact me 🙂
+If anyone has ever made a similar calculation and reads this - please contact me 🙂

 Kind regards